nomnng/fat32_emulator/README.md

 # Commands

-cd <path> - change directory, path can be relative or absolute ls - show files in current directory
+cd <path> - change directory, path can be relative or absolute

+ls - show files in current directory

+read <filename> - print file content, filename should be in the current directory